DrYenyen/PPPwn-Tinker-GUI/README.md

 [*] Waiting for interface to be ready...
  Restart the exploit process
  6. If you are on a newly set-up machine you may need to install the latest .Net framework
- 7. For more detailed steps visit the [Troubleshooting page](https://github.com/DrYenyen/PPPwn-Troubleshooting)
- 8. Any further problems you can open an Issue if you'd like or contact me on Twitter [Dr.Yenyen](https://x.com/calmboy2019?t=eGJv6yJ4XvwogFCpV_T5SA&s=09)
+ 7. Any further problems you can open an Issue if you'd like or contact me on Twitter [Dr.Yenyen](https://x.com/calmboy2019?t=eGJv6yJ4XvwogFCpV_T5SA&s=09)

 # Custom background
 1. Latest release ships with no background but it can be set via the instructions below.